mashadab/hyperbolic-infiltration-theory/README.md

 <p align="center">
 <img src="./Figures/Cover.png" height="370">
 </p>
 Figure : Schematic showing gravity-driven infiltration in a soil with porosity $ \phi $ decay with depth.
 The colors blue, brown, white refer to water, soil and gas respectively.
-A fully saturated region $ \Omega(t) $ develops within an otherwise unsaturated domain.
-The saturated-unsaturated region boundary $ \partial \Omega (t) $ has a boundary condition of water-gas pressure equivalence.
-The saturated region expands with time as the boundary $ \partial \Omega (t) $ moves in outward direction.
+A fully saturated region Ω(t) develops within an otherwise unsaturated domain.
+The saturated-unsaturated region boundary ∂Ω(t) has a boundary condition of water-gas pressure equivalence.
+The saturated region expands with time as the boundary ∂Ω(t) moves in outward direction.

 ### Dependences